-Like other measurement systems such as Hawkins et al. [HED05] or Narasimhan et al. [NNSK05], we are assuming that the scattering behavior inside the measurement volume is dominated by single scattering.
-This limits both, the size of the measurement volume and the density of the scatterer inside the volume, due to two effects: First, the intensity of the laser rays I{l_i} and the scattered intensity I_p decrease inside the measurement volume due to outscattering and absorption yielding a systematic bias in the reconstructed field $D(\mathbf{r})$.
+Like other measurement systems such as Hawkins et al. [4] or Narasimhan et al. [14], we are assuming that the scattering behavior inside the measurement volume is dominated by single scattering.
+This limits both, the size of the measurement volume and the density of the scatterer inside the volume, due to two effects: First, the intensity of the laser rays I{l_i} and the scattered intensity $I{\mathbf{p}}$ decrease inside the measurement volume due to outscattering and absorption yielding a systematic bias in the reconstructed field $D(\mathbf{r})$.
 Modeling and inverting this effect for spatially varying densities is difficult even if all scattering parameters are known.
-Second, the diffuse intensity I_d increases hereby severely limiting the signal-to-noise ratio in the measurements.